 Cryptocurrency is not fiat money as it is not legal tender and is not backed by a government.

-Whether or not cryptocurrency can eventually replace all forms of fiat money is still up for debate, though most believe that it can.
+Whether or not cryptocurrency can eventually replace all forms of fiat money is still up for debate, though most believe it can.

 Futurists such as Thomas Frey and Tim Draper believe that cryptocurrency will replace around 25% of national fiat currencies by 2030.